EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 ---
 layout: page-fullwidth
-title: "The Input File"
+title: "Syntax of the Input File"
 permalink: "/docs/input/inputfilesyntax/"
 header: no
 ---

 ### _Purpose_
 {:.no_toc}
-This page defines the syntax of Questaal's input system.
+This page defines the syntax of Questaal's input file.

 _____________________________________________________________